 We have incurred significant operating expenses and net losses since inception.
-We incurred net losses of \$32.5 million and \$10.6 million for the three months ended March 31, 2020 and 2019, respectively.
-Our accumulated deficit as of March 31, 2020 was \$208.4 million, and we expect to incur significant expenses and increasing operating losses for the foreseeable future.
+We incurred net losses of \$50.8 million and \$24.4 million for the six months ended June 30, 2020 and 2019, respectively.
+Our accumulated deficit as of June 30, 2020 was \$226.7 million, and we expect to incur significant expenses and increasing operating losses for the foreseeable future.
 We expect to continue to incur expenses in connection with the development of our product candidates, including with respect to conducting clinical trials and seeking regulatory approval for our current product candidates and any other product candidates that we develop or in-license and advance to clinical development.
-If we obtain regulatory approval for a product candidate, we expect to incur significant expenses in order to create an infrastructure to support the commercialization of the product candidate, including manufacturing, sales, marketing, and distribution functions.
+In preparation for obtaining regulatory approval for our product candidates, we expect to incur significant expenses in order to create an infrastructure and market readiness to support the commercialization of the product candidate, including manufacturing, sales, marketing, and distribution functions.
 Further, we have incurred and will continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need additional financing to support our continuing operations.
-We will seek to fund our operations through public or private equity, debt financings or other sources.
+We will seek to fund our operations through public and/or private equity, debt financings or other sources.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenue to achieve profitability, and we may never do so.